lazavgeridis/LunarLander-v2/README.md

 # Introduction
-Implementing various rl algorithms for solving the [LunarLander-v2](https://gym.openai.com/envs/LunarLander-v2/) openai gym environment.
+Implementing various rl algorithms for solving the [LunarLander-v2](https://gym.openai.com/envs/LunarLander-v2/) OpenAI Gym environment.
 For the time being, there are implementations for:
 1. Monte-Carlo
 2. Sarsa